380 Nathan Rd, Yau Ma Tei, Hong Kong

 Photo by Lit Ma / Eaton HK

-Eaton HKWhy we love it: Art, food, and social action come together in a vibrant hub
+Eaton HKWhy we love it: A vibrant stay where art, food, and social action come together

-- A gallery and cinema featuring local artists
+- A focus on art, including a gallery and cinema featuring local artists

-- A cheeky rooftop pool complete with Romanesque columns and frolicking flamingos
+- A cheeky rooftop pool with Romanesque columns and plastic flamingos

-- A food hall with 11 stalls by local chefs
+- An on-site food hall with 11 stalls from local chefs